ICloud: Apple Invites

+Bundled services in select countries

+In September 2026, Apple began bundling the Apple TV streaming service, Apple Arcade, and a limited version of Apple Music with all paid iCloud+ subscriptions in more than 100 countries, primarily smaller territories or those deemed to have greater price sensitivity such as India.
+The Apple One bundle will also be wound down in all applicable countries where it was previously available.

-Security
+Security and privacy

 In 2013, as part of the Snowden revelations, The Washington Post and The Guardian reported on leaked NSA documents which showed that iCloud was part of the NSA's PRISM surveillance program, along with other cloud services.
 According to the documents, the NSA could access emails, chats, photos and videos, and stored files.
 The documents specifically stated that the data was collected through "equipment installed at company-controlled locations".
 The Washington Post further stated that Apple, like the other companies, was aware of the program and was a willing participant.
 Apple denied having ever heard of the program.

 In 2014, some celebrities' nude photos were leaked; these photos had been synced to iCloud by the celebrities' iPhones.
 Apple denied that the hack was caused by a security flaw in iCloud, and said that the leaks were the result of phishing, a targeted attack in which the celebrities were tricked by hackers into revealing their account passwords.

 End-to-end encryption

 Some iCloud data is end-to-end encrypted by default.
-As of January 2022, these include: Apple Card transactions, Health data, Home data, iCloud Keychain, Apple Maps favorites, collections, and search history, Memoji, Messages in iCloud, vocabulary learned by the QuickType keyboard, Safari history, tab groups, and iCloud tabs, Screen Time, Siri information, Wi-Fi passwords, and W1 and H1 Bluetooth keys.
+As of January 2022, these include: Apple Card transactions, Health data, Home data, iCloud Keychain, Apple Maps favorites, collections, and search history, Memoji, Messages in iCloud, vocabulary learned by the QuickType keyboard, Safari web-browser history, tab groups, and iCloud tabs, Screen Time, Siri information, Wi-Fi passwords, and W1 and H1 Bluetooth keys.
 However, if iCloud Backup is enabled, the encryption key for Messages in iCloud is part of the backup, allowing Apple to access users' entire iMessage history if served with a search warrant.